2013 Cadillac XTS Interior

 - "The seats and dash are wrapped in high quality leather with purple(!) stitching, and though a bit flat, the seats are comfortable on long drives.
 Speaking of seats, the Caddy is capable of comfortably shuttling four full-size men to lunch, five in a pinch, though it'll be cozy." -- Motor Trend

 - "Perforated leather upholstery, front seats with thigh bolsters and an abundance of head- and legroom in both the front and rear seats create the luxurious comfort expected from a Cadillac." -- Mother Proof

 The 2013 Cadillac XTS comes with push-button start, rear parking sensors, dual-zone automatic climate control and Cadillac’s CUE infotainment system, which includes an eight-speaker Bose stereo, satellite and HD Radio, Bluetooth phone and audio streaming, voice recognition, an SD card slot and a USB port.
-Options and features available on higher trims include a sunroof, tri-zone automatic climate control, navigation, a 14-speaker surround sound stereo and a backup camera.
-Available safety and driver assistance features include adaptive cruise control and rear cross-path detection, as well as forward collision warning, blind spot monitoring and lane departure warning systems.
+Options and features available in higher trims include a sunroof, tri-zone automatic climate control, navigation, a 14-speaker surround-sound stereo and a backup camera.
+Available safety and driver assistance features include adaptive cruise control and rear cross-path detection, as well as forward collision warning, blind spot monitoring and lane departure warning.

 While one test driver writes that CUE responds quickly and is easy to use, other reviewers had more difficulty with Cadillac’s new infotainment system.
 One test driver writes that he had trouble getting the XTS’ touch-sensitive controls to work, while another writes that the voice recognition software worked poorly in her test car.
 However, one critic says that he’s sure CUE would become easier to use with practice, though it initially requires too much attention to make audio and climate adjustments.